As the church and MCC work together, peace grows in Kikwit

 women getting water from a borehole pipe

-Benedicte Masamba fills Kabandi Regine’s container with clean drinking water as Jacqueline Kafuti looks on.
-The well was drilled by CEFMC with MCC support.
+Bénédicte Masamba fills Kabandi Regine's container with drinking water as Jacqueline Kafuti looks on.
+The well was drilled by CEFMC with support from MCC.
+Justin Makangara MCC/Fairpicture

-He compared CEFMC’s holistic work with the people who were hungry and tired while listening to Jesus preach.
-He fed them by distributing one boy’s fish and bread to the crowd.
+He compared the holistic work of CEFMC to the hungry and tired people who listened to Jesus preach.
+Jesus fed them by distributing a boy's fish and bread.

-In the city of Tshikapa, which is a 10-hour drive from Kikwit, Communauté Mennonite au Congo (CMCo; Mennonite Church of Congo) currently is implementing projects that are similar to the ones CEFMC is doing.
-Communauté Evangélique Mennonite (CEM; Evangelical Mennonite Church) in Kabwela also carried out projects with MCC in the first two to three years following the Kasai massacres.
+In the town of Tshikapa, a 10-hour drive from Kikwit, the Mennonite Community in Congo (CMCo) is implementing projects similar to those of the CEFMC.
+The Evangelical Mennonite Community (CEM) in Kabwela also ran projects with the MCC during the first two or three years following the Kasai massacres.

-Once-strained relationships among the churches and with MCC have been resolved as the groups worked together to respond to the needs of the displaced people and their hosts.
-With MCC training and former representative Mulanda Juma’s conflict resolution skills, local committees within each denomination are equipped to respond to crises.
+The once-tense relationships between the churches and with the MCC have been resolved as the groups work together to address the needs of the displaced and their hosts.
+Thanks to training provided by the MCC and the conflict resolution skills of former representative Mulanda Juma, local committees of each denomination are equipped to respond to crises.

 Image